BertaBescos/DynaSLAM/README.md

 If `PATH_TO_OUTPUT` is provided, the inpainted frames are computed and saved in `PATH_TO_OUTPUT`.

-the computed  output will be saved in here.
-If `PATH_TO_MASKS` exists and contains the corresponding computed masks, they will be used for the system.

 ## Stereo Example on KITTI Dataset
 - Download the dataset (grayscale images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php